jedwards1211/rerun/README.md

 # Notes

 Right now there are no options.
-It will retry three times on nonzero exit codes, and SIGTERM the command before restarting if it's still running.
+It will SIGTERM the command before restarting if it's still running.